Can I prune up to 10% off my tree without Council permission?

 Section B of the Tree Preservation Regulatory Controls do not require payment of a fee but do require the submission of an online Private Tree Inspection Application including a photograph of the subject tree/s.
 If the application is not a specific tree species exemption you will be notified and will have to pay the relevant fee if you wish for the application to be assessed and a permit issued.

 What about pruning of branches within 3m of power lines?

 If a tree on private property is interfering with power lines it is the property owner's responsibility.
 If work is required you should contact

 Ausgrid to use one of their approved contractors.
 Ausgrid own the electric powerlines up to the junction on the fascia boards of your house or with a private pole.

 Any tree work within 3m of these powerlines must be done by Ausgrid approved contractors.
 Phone 13 15 35 or visit their

 I'm concerned about the health and stability of a tree.

-You should submit a Private Tree Inspection Application online as soon as possible.
+You should submit an online Private Tree Inspection Application as soon as possible.